Secure-Active-CIC/post-mint-script-test/README.md

 <h3>NOT FOR USE - TESTING</h3>

-Post installation script for Mint Linux for a mildly security conscious box

 Love Mint?
 Tired of post installation configuration?

+This is a post installation script for Mint Linux for a mildly security conscious box

 This is a script to tighten up the security on a standard Mint box post installation.
-In addition popular security focused apps are installed...or you're given the opportunity to install.
+In addition popular security focused apps are installed...or at least, you're given the opportunity to install.

-This was created on a rainy bank holiday weekend and is not recommend for use...yet.
+The threat model is a modicum of resilience against an opportunitistic adversary looking for low hanging fruit.

+If you're security needs are greater than this

 <h1>Instructions</h1>